Installation

 TypeScript Configuration

-The SDK uses BigInt literals and modern ES2020 features.
-Your tsconfig.jsonmust have:
+The SDK uses BigInt literals and ES2020 features.
+Your tsconfig.json must target ES2020 or later:

 {